 Cynthia Nixon mocks Cuomo's remarks bashing America, as 'Greatgate' escalates

-New York Gov. Andrew Cuomo is facing a deluge of criticism for declaring America "was never that great" -- with even liberal gubernatorial rival Cynthia Nixon mocking him for what she called a hamfisted attempt to sound like a progressive.
+New York Gov. Andrew Cuomo is facing a deluge of criticism for declaring America "was never that great" — with even liberal gubernatorial rival Cynthia Nixon mocking him for what she called a ham-fisted attempt to sound like a progressive.

 Cuomo sparked gasps from supporters at a bill-signing ceremony on Wednesday when he took a shot at President Trump’s “Make America Great Again” slogan, saying: “We’re not going to make America great again.
 It was never that great.”